 With such a complicated landscape, a key issue for IoT and Smart cities is common standards.
 Governmental organisations don’t want to be locked into vendor solutions.
 Also they’ve got a lot of legacy systems.
 So a big challenge for city authorities is how to invest and which standards to uphold.

 The Australian Government has developed a “Smart Cities Plan”.
-This includes a program for funding smart city initiatives [https://www.business.gov.au/assistance/smart-cities-and-suburbs-program].
+This includes a program for funding smart city initiatives.
+There are also other government reports and strategies supporting the development of smart cities in Australia (see Further Reading at the end of this page for links to more information).

 There are a number of associations specializing in this area including the Australian Smart Communities Association.

 Other nations, including New Zealand, Canada, Dubai, India and the US have also launched initiatives within the global smart cities agenda.

 Some of the technologies that have the potential to be used in smart cities are:

 - autonomous vehicles